Seppli11/ZHAW-Summary/summaries/24FS/CCP2/12_Monitoring.md

 ### OpenTelemetry

-OpenTelemtry is the successor of OpenTracing.
+OpenTelemetry is the successor of OpenTracing.
 It supports logging, metrics and tracing.
-There are SKDs for most languages and frameworks available.
+There are SDKs for most languages and frameworks available.

-If a service integrated an SDK, any collector can be used behind the scenes to collect the logs and send them to the server.
+If a service integrates an SDK, any collector can be used behind the scenes to collect the logs and send them to the server.

 <img src="./res/Monitoring/image-20240508091918795.png" alt="image-20240508091918795" style="zoom:30%;" />